jfmengels/elm-review/README.md

 ## What does `elm-review` do?

 `elm-review` analyzes your source code, trying to recognize code that is known to cause problems.
-It is a linting program, similar to e.g. [ESLint](http://eslint.org/) for JavaScript, or [clippy](https://github.com/rust-lang/rust-clippy) for Rust.
+All the rules describing problematic code are written in Elm, and `elm-review` does not come with any built-in rules;

-To make `elm-review` check for problematic code, `elm-review` must be configured with rules, that describes what to look for.
+instead users are encouraged to write rules themselves and publish them as Elm packages, for everyone to benefit.
-Rules can be published as Elm packages, so you can find common rules by [searching the package registry](https://klaftertief.github.io/elm-search/?q=Review.Rule.Rule).
+[Search the package registry](https://klaftertief.github.io/elm-search/?q=Review.Rule.Rule) to find what's out there!

-`elm-review` allows custom rules, so you can make rules that only make sense for your project.
+Encouraging users to write rules also makes it easy to add custom rules that only apply to your project.
-Like rules that:
+Such as rules that:

   - enforce that e.g. image paths only live in an `Images` module, which other modules can reference.
   - make everyone use a common `Button` component, instead of creating their own.
   - help users of a library you made, to avoid making mistakes that your API could not prevent them from doing.

-Beware how and why you introduce rules though.
+Beware how and why you introduce rules in your project though.
 Often a good API, that guides users to correct solutions, is the best way to go, so instead of writing a rule, maybe there is an API that can be improved?
 But if a rule seems like the best solution, remember to discuss it with your team.
-It's easy to mix up patterns that are objectively bad, with patterns that you personally find problematic, and forbidding patterns that other people use can be very disruptive for them.
+It's easy to mix up patterns that are objectively bad, with patterns that you personally find problematic, and forbidding patterns that other people find useful can be very disruptive.

 ## Try it

-The preferred method, if you have `Node.js` and `npm` installed, is to use the [`elm-review` CLI tool](https://github.com/jfmengels/node-elm-review).
+The easiest way to run `elm-review`, if you have `Node.js` and `npm` installed, is to use the [`elm-review` CLI tool](https://github.com/jfmengels/node-elm-review).

 ```bash
 # Save it to your package.json, if you use npm in your project.